TERMS and CONDITIONS

 (d) Barrier - If ‘standing’ venue, then safety barriers to be fitted minimum 3-feet in front of the whole stage

 (e) Risers and Staging Details – TWO risers of solid construction for keyboards, drums, as per stage plot, available from Tour Manager, Eric Troyer.
 Ideally, the drum riser would be slightly higher than the keyboard riser, which should be about 1-feet to 2-feet high

-6. SPONSOR BANNERS: The PURCHASER will ensure that there will be no promotional or advertising material within the outer limits of the stage area unless prior arrangements have been made and agreed with, in writing, with the ARTIST’S Tour Manager.
+4. SPONSOR BANNERS: The PURCHASER will ensure that there will be no promotional or advertising material within the outer limits of the stage area unless prior arrangements have been made and agreed on, in writing, with the ARTIST’S Tour Manager.

 (b) RUNNER - An experienced "runner", with knowledge of the local language and area and shall have exclusive use of a car which may be required to run sundry errands for the ARTIST'S Tour Manager;

 (c) STAGE PRIORITY - ARTIST shall have the primary and over-ruling right to the stage and to set up all instruments and properties in connection with the performance and these shall not be relocated or used by anyone other than the ARTIST, without consent from the ARTIST'S Tour Manager.
 The ARTIST shall have the sole & exclusive control of all elements of the performance, including staging, lighting, sound and creative material;

 (d) COMMUNICATION - The PURCHASER agrees to supply the ARTIST’S Tour Manager with a detailed stage plan with dimensions, power source, dressing room, and load-in shown on it before this contract is signed.